User-Defined Functions (UDF) explained

 Warning

 Don not confuse user-defined functions (abbreviated as UDF) with user-defined processes (sometimes abbreviated as UDP) in openEO, which is a way to define and use your own process graphs as reusable building blocks.
-See User-Defined Processes for more information.
+See User-Defined Processes (UDP) for more information.

 Applicability and Constraints